kryogenica/Contextual_Search_Tool/README.md

 # Contextual Search Tool

+Ever found yourself vaguely recalling a piece of text from a document but struggling to find it through traditional keyword searches?
+Imagine a tool where you can describe what you remember (a brief description, summary, or paraphrase) and instantly retrieve the most relevant pieces of text.
+That's exactly what this project does!

-This project implements a contextual search tool that leverages a pre-trained DistilBERT model for embedding and searching within movie scripts based on action and dialogue.
+Particularly this project implements a contextual search tool that leverages a pre-trained DistilBERT model for embedding and searching within movie scripts based on action and dialogue.
 The system is capable of fine-tuning the BERT model to improve search performance based on specific scenes and actions within a movie.

 ## Project Structure